Antibiotics alternatives for cold and flu

 I like the way one writer puts it: “For the love of God, people, stop taking antibiotics for colds.”

-I’ll add, with equal passion: Fellow physicians, stop prescribing antibiotics for colds!
+I’ll add, with equal passion: Dear physicians, stop prescribing antibiotics for colds!

 And, cold and flu sufferers, stop asking your doctor for antibiotics.